LEGO The Little Mermaid Royal Clamshell (43225)

-A giant shell diorama that opens up three iconic Little Mermaid scenes at once.
+A giant shell diorama that opens to three Little Mermaid scenes at once.

 Set 43225 · 2023